[Node Manager] Mishandles stop signals

 Node Manager is supposed to implement escalating shutdown processes when it gets a stop signal repeatedly, until it eventually forces an exit.
 See launcher.shutdown_signal().
 However, subsequent signals seem to have no effect.

-#1 Updated by Brett Smith almost 5 years ago
+#1 Updated by Brett Smith over 6 years ago

 One possibility: the docs for stop_all say actors are stopped in LIFO order.
 If that's true, there are two reasons to believe ComputeNodeUpdateActor is the culprit: it sleeps, and it's the last actor started in launcher.main().
 If it has a large queue of sync_node requests that all start by sleeping, it could be some time before it finally gets and processes its stop message.